 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense was published by Riptide Publishing on April 8, 2013 and has 349 pages.
+This romantic suspense that was published by Riptide Publishing on April 8, 2013 and has 349 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Cut & Run, Sticks & Stones, Fish & Chips, Divide & Conquer, Armed & Dangerous, Stars & Stripes, Ball & Chain, Shock & Awe, Cross & Crown
+Other books by this author which I have reviewed include Cut & Run, Sticks & Stones, Fish & Chips, Divide & Conquer, Armed & Dangerous, Stars & Stripes, Ball & Chain, Shock & Awe, Cross & Crown

 Seventh in the Cut & Run romantic suspense series revolving around a pair of gay FBI agents: Zane Garrett and Ty Grady.